DBA – TRIPLE Award from Brittany Université, France; VERN’ University, Croatia; and UCAM – Universidad Católica San Antonio de Murcia, Spain

 Awards to be conferred

-Doctorate in Business Administration (DBA) awarded by VERN’ University of Applied Sciences – view sample certificate
+Doctor of Business Administration (DBA) awarded by VERN’ University – view sample certificate

 Ability to plan and conduct research and evaluation studies with a clear purpose to improve educational lives of others and based on findings make recommendations to improve future educational practices.
 In designing this programme, the prior qualifications and corporate experiences of participants are taken into consideration in order to ensure the programme shall build on their prior knowledge and skills